sap-tutorials/Tutorials/tutorials/sapui5-fiori-cf-deploy/sapui5-fiori-cf-deploy.md

 This means you uploaded the app successfully.
 The URL of you web app will now follow this pattern: `https://<yourID>.launchpad.cfapps.<region>.hana.ondemand.com/productsservice.tutorialproducts`
 With this URL, you are able to access the `flpSandbox.html`

+> You can also run `cf html5-list -di products_destination -u --runtime launchpad` to print the full URL of your web app.

 [DONE]